JROChub/power_house/docs/book_of_power.md

 91. Example: `hash_pipeline` example writes to `/tmp/power_house_anchor_a` and `/tmp/power_house_anchor_b`.
 92. After running, copy files from `/tmp` into your node directories for anchor generation.
 93. Then run `julian node run nodeA ./logs/nodeA nodeA.anchor` to produce human-readable anchor.
-94. Compare `nodeA.anchor` to manual XOR demonstration; they align.
+94. Compare `nodeA.anchor` to the Chapter I hex digests; they must align byte-for-byte.
 95. If they do not, your ledger logs may be outdated; rerun `hash_pipeline`.
 96. Keep version numbers in anchor files for traceability.
 97. Admission to advanced training requires presenting a hand-written transcript analysis.